-Mastermind is a popular UK quiz show, where people really have to study to be able to answer questions.
+Mastermind is a popular UK quiz show where people really have to study to be able to answer questions.
 Only the person who makes it through the first round, the semi-finals and wins the finals gets a prize: an engraved glass.
-Little time is spend on the candidate him/herself.
+Little time is spent on the candidate him/herself.
 In the Netherlands, not far from the UK, the format completely flopped.
 The public was upset that non-winners didn't get anything, and they wanted more details of the candidates' personal lives.

-Merlin: Inverted Trope.
+Merlininverts it.
 By modern standards, Uther is a ruthless tyrant.
 By general medieval standards, he would be considered rather benevolent.